How a concussion gave Amy Stuart a fresh perspective for her new thriller

 Writing with a concussion

-"I had trouble sleeping and I had anxiety issues, but I didn't even really associate it with the concussion.
-Eventually, I started to take steps to address it in a meaningful way and my publishing team was very understanding.
-It just added this new perspective.
-In most most lines of work, but particularly as a writer, if you don't have your brain fully operational you can't do your job.
+"I had trouble sleeping and I had anxiety issues, but I didn't even associate it with the concussion.
+Eventually, I started to take steps to address it in a meaningful way.
+My publishing team was very understanding.
+It added this new perspective.
+In most lines of work — but particularly as a writer — if you don't have your brain fully operational, you can't do your job.
 I had a period of a few months where I would just stare at the computer.
 When I got better, the writing came back.
 Life just comes at you and you get thrown curveballs.

-"I think the concussion taught me that, especially as we get older and our bodies change, you just don't have that same kind of control over what's going to happen, whether it's external or even your own health.
-I think for Claire, and even some of the other women characters in this story, I was really able to understand from a much more empathetic place what it feels like to to have to accept that things are not linear when you're trying to recover from something, whether it's a trauma or an addiction in Claire's case.
-It's given me a greater capacity with characters to understand that nuance."
+"I think the concussion taught me that, especially as we get older and our bodies change, you don't have that same kind of control over what's going to happen, whether it's external or even your own health.
+I think for Claire, and even some of the other women characters in this story, I was able to understand, from a much more empathetic place, what it feels like to have to accept that things are not linear when you're trying to recover from something, whether it's a trauma or an addiction."

 Articulating authentic anger

 "I was an organizer for the first and second women's march in Toronto.
-I was very lucky to have a front row seat and to be surrounded by some really strong advocate women in that experience.
-But, I was also angry about what was unfolding.
-It seemed like, especially in 2017 when I was in the thick of writing, this was every day.
-Even now the same is true.
-Maybe we're just used to it now, but the bombardment of stories [gave me] reasons to feel frustrated or angry...
-But, I really do think that the anger that has been simmering up to the surface within me really did work its way into the books, through the women and particularly the way they interact with each other."
+I was lucky to have a front row seat and to be surrounded by strong advocate women in that experience.
+But I was also angry about what was unfolding.
+It seemed like — especially in 2017 when I was in the thick of writing — this was every day.
+But I do think that the anger that has been simmering within me worked its way into the books."

 The dangerous Canadian landscape